FACT0RN/factoring/README.md

 ```
 RPC_USER=rpcuser RPC_PASS=verylongrpcpasswordpassword SCRIPTPUBKEY=avalidscriptpubkey python FACTOR.py
 ```

+To mine FACT0RN a function called gHash is needed.
+Run the ``build.sh`` script in the top folder of the repo to build the binary that has gHash.

 These instructions are for when you are mining on the same machine that you are running your node.

 Happy factoring!